 IMPORTANT CBCT SCANNING TIPS – MUST READ:

 Dentate – Always separate the arches with cotton rolls, bite stick or CT equipment bite fork for the scans.
 NEVER in occlusion!
 If the patient has MOSTLY metal-based restorations, send models to ROE for scan appliance fabrication!

-Mostly Edentulous – If the bite cannot be determined 100%, order bite blocks, a set-up, then a scan appliance.
+Mostly Edentulous – If the bite cannot be determine 100%, order bite blocks, a set-up, then a scan appliance.

 * Please allow ROE to fabricate scan appliances when they are required.
 Ideal design, thickness, radiopaque marker position and size are critical for a successful outcome.
-An exception would be adding radiopaque markers to an existing denture.
+Exception would be adding radiopaque markers to an existing denture.